 On this page:

-If you can't pay what you've reported to HMRC via an FPS, you should contact the Business Payment Support Service as soon as you can to set up an arrangement to pay.
-The reason for this is that you can avoid penalties for a particular period or periods if, before the due date, you apply for an arrangement to pay and keep to the terms of the arrangement.
+If you can't pay what you've reported to HMRC via an FPS, you should contact the Business Payment Support Service as soon as you can, as they may be able to arrange a payment plan with you.
+If you do make an agreement before the due date, you can avoid penalties for the particular period or periods covered, providing you keep to the terms of the arrangement.
 But you will still have to pay interest on any amounts paid after the year's end.

 If you cannot make a particular payment to HMRC but do not contact the Business Payment Support Service before the payment becomes due, then if you have not yet been contacted by HMRC, you should still contact the Business Payment Support Service to reach a payment arrangement.
 It's likely that you will have to pay penalties and possibly interest, but you will be able to avoid further penalties or legal action for that PAYE period (or periods) if you make, and keep to, a payment arrangement.